-Lenders and Insurers: External lenders and insurers may require specific capital improvements as a condition of the deal.
-For example, they may require the replacement of a questionable roof or HVAC system.
+Lenders and Insurers: External lenders and insurers may require specific capital improvements as a condition of loans or insurance coverage.
 These are generally the direct result of the due diligence analyses.

-Seismic Consideration The extent to which lenders or insurers have required seismic rehabilitation in office buildings is not known.
+Seismic Consideration The extent to which lenders or insurers have required seismic rehabilitation in multifamily buildings is not known.

-Owner Policies: Owners' marketing and architectural policies are the principal internal factor governing capital improvement decisions in the redevelopment phase.
+Owner Policies: Owners' marketing and architectural policy is the principal internal factor governing capital improvement decisions in the redevelopment phase.

-Seismic Consideration Office building owners have not established marketing and architectural policies that feature seismic rehabilitation.
+Seismic Consideration Multifamily building owners have not established marketing and architectural policies that feature seismic rehabilitation.

-3. The Current Building USE Phase of Office Facility Management
+3. The Current Building USE Phase of Multifamily Facility Management

-The current building use phase of the typical office facility management process consists of four categories of activities and is influenced by significant internal and external pressures, as depicted in Figure 5.
+The current building use phase of the typical multifamily facility management process consists of four categories of activities and is influenced by significant internal and external pressures, as depicted in Figure 5.

-Occupancy: This category of activity consists of the primary function of occupancy of office space by tenants.
+Occupancy: This category of activity consists of the primary function of occupancy of apartments by tenants.
 Support functions are administrative, such as collecting rents and addressing tenants' concerns.
 Ancillary functions may be recreational, such as operating a health club, pool, or spa, and social, such as operating a lecture room, restaurant, or similar facility.
 The specific functions may vary depending on the building classification, A, B, or C.